GurraT/Ecotracker/README.md

 #### Opportunity
-- Cooperate with traditional actors to increase the general interest for the nature, increase data collection by introducing new users and assure a high standard of validation by using data bases connected to traditional platform
+- Cooperate with traditional actors to increase the general interest for the nature, increase data collection by introducing new users and assure a high standard of validation by using databases connected to traditional platform
 - Increase visitors/users to the app by introducing it on social media
 - Make it easy to find the app through search-optimising
 - Keep visitor coming back to the app by introducing new features